Skip to main content

 There’s no shame in admitting you’re in over your head.
 If you’ve checked every other box in setting up cat discipline and nothing’s working, it’s time to seek outside assistance.
 Professional cat trainers do exist.
 They excel at unraveling the underlying cause of your cat’s behavior, and they can guide you in establishing a proper program of safe training.

 Never give up and accept bad behavior.
-It’s unfair to you and your cat.
-If you’re struggling to find a safe way to punish your cat, turn to the experts.
+It’s unfair to you and your cat if you’re struggling to find a safe way to redirect your cat, turn to the experts.
+If you’re struggling to find resources, ask your vet!

 Andria Kennedy